Beijing Olympics: China says diplomatic boycott nations will 'pay the price' | DW | 09.12.2021

 China's Foreign Ministry on Thursday issued a warning to four Western countries for their diplomatic boycotts of the upcoming Winter Olympics in Beijing.

-The remarks came a day after Australia, Britain and Canada joined the US in barring their government officials from attending the Games, citing China's human rights violations.
+The remarks came a day after Australia, Britain and Canada joined the United States in barring their government officials from attending the Games, citing China's human rights violations.

-French Foreign Affairs Minister Jean-Yves Le Drian said Thursday that a common European stand regarding the diplomatic boycott of the Games was needed.
+French Foreign Affairs Minister Jean-Yves Le Drian said Thursday that a common European stand regarding the diplomatic boycott of the Games was necessary.

 Le Drian's comment came shortly after French Education Minister Jean-Michel Blanquer said Paris will not join the boycott.

-Germany's Olympic Sports Confederation (DOSB) also isn't a fan of a diplomatic boycott.
+Nor does Germany's Olympic Sports Confederation (DOSB) approve of a diplomatic boycott.
 DOSB Vice-President Stephan Mayer told DW he was "not so sure" a diplomatic boycott "is the right way."

-Mayer said he believes it is "very important to use the Winter Olympics in Beijing in order to discuss certain issues like the rule of law, and especially the human rights issues, with the government of China."
+Mayer said he does believe it "very important to use the Winter Olympics in Beijing in order to discuss certain issues like the rule of law, and especially the human rights issues, with the government of China."

 "If we would start to take political sides on one way or the other we would never get all the 206 national Olympic committees to the Olympic Games," Bach said after an IOC Executive Committee meeting on Wednesday.